 - The main applicant and/or partner must have been actively engaged with HELP (Homelessness Employment Learning Project) for a minimum period of the previous two years; engagement to be verified by the project. - 2.6.10.
 The applicant and/or partner must provide proof of their employment status and only originals of official documents such as the contract of employment, payslips, bank statements showing the salary, P60/P45 or tax returns will be accepted.
 Letters on headed paper from the employer will not be considered acceptable proof. - 2.6.11.
-Additional points for employment will remain (unless found to be incorrectly awarded) until the applicant has been re-housed or their application is closed even if their employment status changes, as long as there is a realistic prospect of re-employment, but would be re-assessed on any future application.
-Only one set of 50 employment points will be applied per application. - 2.6.12.
-In circumstances where a main applicant and/or partner, referred to in section 2.6.9, leaves the household, the household application will retain the additional points awarded under 2.6.9 providing that it meets the following conditions; - The remaining partner must, within six months, be accepted by the Council as being in employment under a written contract of employment (permanent or temporary) which requires at least 16 hours of work a week (which must take place in practice); and - The remaining partner will have to remain in employment subject to section 2.6.11.
+The onus is on the applicant to advise the Council of any changes to their employment status.
+Offers of accommodation may be withdrawn if a change of circumstance has not been disclosed.
+Where there is a change in employment status the additional points will be removed 28 days from when employment ceased (unless alternative employment satisfying the requirements in the first and fourth bullet points in section 2.6.9 above is secured within this time).
+Supply and Allocation of Social Housing 2016/17 Report dated 15th December 2016. - 2.6.12.
+Additional employment points apply to those who have been awarded the points but are on maternity leave from their employment.
+Report to Cabinet Member 7th November 2017 (section 6.5). - 2.6.13.
+Additional points for employment will remain (unless found to be incorrectly awarded or 2.6.11 applies) until the applicant has been rehoused or their application is closed as long as there is a realistic prospect of re-employment, but would be re-assessed on any future application.
+Only one set of 50 employment points will be applied per application. - 2.6.14.
+In circumstances where a main applicant and/or partner, referred to in section 2.6.9, leaves the household, the household application will retain the additional points awarded under 2.6.9 providing that it meets the following conditions;

+- The remaining partner must, within six months, be accepted by the Council as being in employment under a written contract of employment (permanent or temporary) which requires at least 16 hours of work a week (which must take place in practice); and - The remaining partner will have to remain in employment subject to section 2.6.13.